AI prompts

 ## Installation

-With Rails 7 you can generate a new application preconfigured with Tailwind by using `--css tailwind`.
+With Rails 7 you can generate a new application preconfigured with Tailwind CSS by using `--css tailwind`.
 If you're adding Tailwind later, you need to:

 1. Run `./bin/bundle add tailwindcss-rails`